It happened to someone I know

-If you know someone who has been affected by sexual misconduct, it may be hard to know what to do or how to feel.
+If you know someone who has been affected by sexual violence or harassment, it may be hard to know what to do or how to feel.
 That’s okay.
 There are some really simple things you can do that will help.

 Whether their experience was recent or a long time ago, there is support available.